companieshouse/ansible-role-swap-partition/README.md

 # Ansible Role: Swap Partition

-An [Ansible Galaxy](https://galaxy.ansible.com/) role for using an existing block device node to create a swap partition.
+An [Ansible Galaxy](https://galaxy.ansible.com/) role for creating a swap partition using an existing block device node.

 ## Requirements